RandomOutcome/Domoticz-Tapo-P100-Plugin/README.md

 The plugin uses a losely coupled implementation to control P100 (and potentially other Tapo) devices.
 The *plugin.py* module provides the interface to Domoticz to request *On/Off* actions and request plug status.
 This calls a command line module *p100.py* to communicate with the plug, *p100.py* must be located in the Domoticz execution Path.
 The *p100.py* module can be used from the command line directly if wished (details below).

-The loosely coupled approach has been adopted as the plugp100 library uses an asyncio approach which causes errors if implemented directly inside a Domoticz
+The loosely coupled approach has been adopted as the plugp100 library uses an asyncio approach, which causes errors if implemented directly inside a Domoticz
 *plugin.py* module.

 For security the username, password and ip address are passed to the *p100.py* module via the environment so the details will not be visible to system utilities.

+The plugin.py module itself is based upon [593304's](https://github.com/593304/Domoticz-Tapo) plugin from the Domoticz [Plugin wiki age](https://www.domoticz.com/wiki/Plugins).

 **command line usage**